D-modules on rigid analytic spaces II: Kashiwara's equivalence: Main Results

 (b) We have to show that every $U(\sL)$-linear morphism between two $\O$-coherent $U(\sL)$-modules is $\sU$-linear.
 This is a local problem, so we may assume that $X$ is affinoid and $L := \sL(X)$ admits a smooth Lie lattice.
 Now if $f : M \to N$ is a $U := U(L)$-linear map between two finitely generated $\O(X)$-modules, then there is a commutative diagram of $U$-modules

 It follows that $f$ is $\w{U}$-linear because the vertical arrows are $\w{U}$-linear isomorphisms by Proposition \ref{RestToUL}(b) and the bottom arrow is $\w{U}$-linear. \end{proof}

-\begin{cor} With the notation of the Theorem, a co-admissible $\w{\sU(\sL)}$-submodule of an $\O$-coherent co-admissible $\w{\sU(\sL)}$-module is $\O$-coherent. \end{cor} \begin{proof} This is a local problem, so we may assume that $X$ is a reduced affinoid variety and that $\sL(X)$ admits a smooth Lie lattice.
-Let $\sM$ be the co-admissible $\sU := \w{\sU(\sL)}$-submodule; then $M := \sM(X)$ is an $\O(X)$-submodule of a finitely generated $\O(X)$-module by assumption and is therefore itself finitely generated over $\O(X)$ because $\O(X)$ is Noetherian.
+\begin{cor} With the notation of the Theorem, a coadmissible $\w{\sU(\sL)}$-submodule of an $\O$-coherent coadmissible $\w{\sU(\sL)}$-module is $\O$-coherent. \end{cor} \begin{proof} This is a local problem, so we may assume that $X$ is a $K$-affinoid variety and that $\sL(X)$ admits a smooth Lie lattice.
+Let $\sM$ be the coadmissible $\sU := \w{\sU(\sL)}$-submodule; then $M := \sM(X)$ is an $\O(X)$-submodule of a finitely generated $\O(X)$-module by assumption and is therefore itself finitely generated over $\O(X)$ because $\O(X)$ is Noetherian.